 Around 50 million years ago, these landmasses were connected as the last vestiges of the southern supercontinent Gondwana.
-Global temperatures were up to 12 degrees Celsius higher than today and Antarctica was forested and frost-free.
-With subsequent fragmentation of Gondwana, cooling climates and the growth of ice-sheets in Antarctica, Australasia’s burrowing bats became isolated from their South American relatives.
+Global temperatures were up to 12 degrees Celsius (22 degrees Fahrenheit) higher than today and Antarctica was forested and frost-free.
+With the subsequent fragmentation of Gondwana, cooling climates, and the growth of ice sheets in Antarctica, Australasia’s burrowing bats became isolated from their South American relatives.

 “New Zealand’s burrowing bats are also renowned for their extremely broad diet.
 They eat insects and other invertebrates such as weta and spiders, which they catch on the wing or chase by foot.
-And they also regularly consume fruit, flowers and nectar,” says Professor Hand, who is Director of the PANGEA Research Centre at UNSW.
+And they also regularly consume fruit, flowers, and nectar,” says Professor Hand, who is Director of the PANGEA Research Center at UNSW.

 “However, Vulcanops’s specialized teeth and large size suggest it had a different diet, capable of eating even more plant food as well as small vertebrates — a diet more like some of its South American cousins.
 We don’t see this in Australasian bats today,” she says.

 Study co-author, Associate Professor Trevor Worthy of Flinders University says: “The fossils of this spectacular bat and several others in the St Bathans Fauna show that the prehistoric aviary that was New Zealand also included a surprising diversity of furry critters alongside the birds.”